openstack/tempest/doc/source/library.rst

 test suites an interface for reusing pieces of tempest code.
 Any public interface that lives in tempest/lib in the tempest repo is treated as a stable public interface and it should be safe to external consume that.
 Every effort goes into maintaining backwards compatibility with any change.
-Just as with tempest-lib the library is self contained and doesn't have any dependency on other tempest internals outside of lib. (including no usage of tempest configuration)
+The library is self contained and doesn't have any dependency on other tempest internals outside of lib (including no usage of tempest configuration).

 Stability
 ---------
-Just as tempest-lib before it any code that lives in tempest/lib will be treated as a stable interface, nothing has changed in regards to interface stability.
+Any code that lives in tempest/lib will be treated as a stable interface.
 This means that any public interface under the tempest/lib directory is expected to be a stable interface suitable for public consumption.
 However, for any interfaces outside of tempest/lib in the tempest tree (unless otherwise